-My favorite book is Brave New World by Aldous Huxley, he was born in 1894 and died in 1963 Written in 1931 A futuristic society where humans are born out of test tubes and kept in rigid social classes This may not seem like a humorous premise for a novel, but Huxley uses satire, which is a type of humor that is used to make a serious point The humans in Brave New World learn through sleep teaching, Huxley calls this "hypnopedia" Everyone is kept "happy" in the brave new world by taking a pill called soma, there is one character named John the Savage who does not take soma because he comes from a different part of the world where there is no technology, and he believes in natural ways of living It turns out that John has a big problem with the brave new world and how people live there Will he be able to survive living there, well you will have to read the novel to find out Brave New World is considered a classic in English literature, it is one of the best novels I have ever read ) E lach contange contains an error in subject work agreement irregular work form, or consistent work Each sentence contains an error in subject-verb agreement, irregular verb form, or consistent verb ense.
+our own sheet of paper, identify each sentence as a fragment, a run-on, or correct (no error). rewrite the paragraph by correcting the sentence fragments and run-ons.
+My favorite book is Brave New World by Aldous Huxley, he was born in 1894 and died in 1963 Written in 1931 A futuristic society where humans are born out of test tubes and kept in rigid social classes This may not seem like a humorous premise for a novel, but Huxley uses satire, which is a type of humor that is used to make a serious point The humans in Brave New World learn through sleep teaching, Huxley calls this "hypnopedia" Everyone is kept "happy" in the brave new world by taking a pill called soma, there is one character named John the Savage who does not take soma because he comes from a different part of the world where there is no technology, and he believes in natural ways of living It turns out that John has a big problem with the brave new world and how people live there Will he be able to survive living there, well you will have to read the novel to find out Brave New World is considered a classic in English literature, it is one of the best poyels.
+I have ever read World is considered a classic in English literature, it is one of the best novels I have ever read tense sentence contains an error in subject-verb agreement, irregular verb form, or consistent verb.
 Identify the type of error.
-Then, on your own sheet of paper, rewrite the sentence correctly. te , , , , , , , , , , , , , , , , , , , te a - ense.
+Then, on your own sheet of paper, rewrite the sentence correctly. tense sentence contains an error in subject-verb agreement, irregular verb form, or consistent verb tense sentence contains an error in subject-verb agreement, irregular verb form, or consistent verb.
 Identify the type of error.
-Then, on your own sheet of paper, rewrite the sentence correctly. te a - b ense.
-Identify the type of error.
-Then, on your own sheet of paper, rewrite the sentence correctly. .
-Maria and Ty meets me at the community center for cooking classes on Tuesdays.
+Then, on your own sheet of paper, rewrite the sentence correctly. a.
+Ma sentence contains an error in subject-verb agreement, irregular verb form, or consistent ver to dentify the type of error.
+Then, on your own sheet of paper, rewrite the sentence correctly aria and Ty meets me at the community center for cooking classes on Tuesdays.

-e.
-My me other freezed the remaining tomatoes from her garden so that she could use then er. f.
-Bernar rd asked the stranger sitting next to him for the time, and she says it was past mi g.
-My m other and brother wears glasses, but my father and sister do not. h.
+the wint er. f.
+Berna rd asked the stranger sitting next to him for the time, and she says it was past mid g.
+My m nother and brother wears glasses, but my father and sister do not. h.
 We he eld our noses as the skunk runs away. i.
-Neithe r Soren nor Andrew are excited about the early morning swim meet. j.
-My ha nds hurted at the thought of transcribing all those notes. k.
-The po olice questioned the suspect for hours but she gives them no useful information. l.
-Terry t rakes short weekend trips because her job as a therapist was very emotionally dra m.
-She c riticize delicately, making sure not to hurt anyone's feelings. n.
+Neithe er Soren nor Andrew are excited about the early morning swim meet. j.
+My ha ands hurted at the thought of transcribing all those notes. k.
+The p olice questioned the suspect for hours but she gives them no useful information. l.
+Terry takes short weekend trips because her job as a therapist was very emotionally drai m.
+She criticize delicately, making sure not to hurt anyone's feelings. n.
 Davis winded the old clock and set it atop his nightstand. o.
-Cherie e losed four poker hands in a row before realizing that she was playing against onals. p.
-Janis a and Joan describes their trip to the Amazon in vivid detail. q.
-You sl your diet hould decides for yourself whether or not to reduce the amount of processed foo t. r.
-The oi l rig exploded and spills millions of gallons of oil into the ocean. s.
-The ha andsome vampire appeared out of nowhere and smiles at the smitten woman. t.
-The ba atter swinged at the ball several times but never hit it.
+Cheri professi e losed four poker hands in a row before realizing that she was playing against onals. p.
+Janis and Joan describes their trip to the Amazon in vivid detail. q.
+You s your die hould decides for yourself whether or not to reduce the amount of processed food t. r.
+The oi il rig exploded and spills millions of gallons of oil into the ocean. s.
+The h andsome vampire appeared out of nowhere and smiles at the smitten woman. t The b atter swinged at the ball several times but never hit it.